Denmark–Germany relations: Contemporary

-Both Germany and Denmark are members of the European Union and NATO.
-Denmark has an embassy in Berlin, as well as a consulate general in Flensburg and one in Hamburg.
-Germany maintains an embassy in Copenhagen as well as a network of honorary consulates around Denmark.
+Both Denmark and Germany are members of the European Union and NATO.
 The Bonn-Copenhagen declarations of 1955 establishes mutual recognition of the minorities on both side of the border, assures full civil rights and the right to establish schools teaching in the minority language.
 Additionally, the Danish Ministry of Education (Undervisningsministeret) cooperated with the Bundes state of Baden-Württemberg's ministry of education, Kultusministerium, to develop and carry out an exchange programme between gymnasium students in both countries.
 The official name of the programme is "Deutsch-Dänisches grenzenübergreifendes Schüleraustauschprogramm für die Entwicklung und den Beibehalt, essentieller kultureller Verständigung und prägenden Erfahrungen".
 The first exchange was officially carried out in April 2016 in the city of Mosbach, Baden-Württemberg.
 The second official exchange took place in Odense, Denmark, in May, followed by a third, but not final, successful visit in August 2016.
 Even though the programme is officially over, plans have been made for a comeback before the end of 2016.